Sports Premium Funding

 We aim to provide opportunities for pupils to develop and become healthy individuals who have the enthusiasm and skills to participate in sport and activities both in Copthorne and later, thus encouraging healthy habits for life.

-Please see our planned spending for this academic year.Sport Funding Action Plan 2020-2021
+Please see our planned spending for this academic year:PE and Sports Premium Action Plan 2021-2022

 How much money do schools receive?